blackjax-devs/blackjax/docs/index.rst

-Welcome to Blackjax
+Welcome to BlackJAX
 ===================

-Blackjax is a library of samplers for `JAX <https://github.com/google/jax>`_ that works on CPU as well as GPU.
+BlackJAX is a library of samplers for `JAX <https://github.com/google/jax>`_ that works on CPU as well as GPU.
 It is designed with two categories of users in mind:

 - People who just need state-of-the-art samplers that are fast, robust and well tested;
 - Researchers who can use the library's building blocks to design new algorithms.